tetrasurfaces/kappasha/README.rst

 License

 This repository is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 The lib.rs file is licensed under the MIT License for broader compatibility.
 The green.sol file is licensed under the MIT License for broader compatibility.
+The profitability.rs file is licensed under the MIT License for broader compatibility.

 Contributing